"International Journal of Physical Education, Sports and Health"

 Result: There exists a significant relationship between SBP and BMI (r = .571, p<0.05), Fat % (r = 0.412, p<0.05), other hand DBP have also significant relationship with BMI (r = 0.484, p<0.05) and Fat % (r = 0.436, p<0.05).
 Pages: 10-12 | 895 Views 73 DownloadsDownload Full Article:

 How to cite this article:

 Dr. Tilak Raj Meena.
 The relationship of BMI and fat percentage with blood pressure of physical education students.
-International Journal of Physical Education, Sports and Health.
-2016; 3(4): 10-12.
+Int J Phys Educ Sports Health 2016;3(4):10-12.